 So, if the prosecutor lacks enough evidence to prove possession, the verdict is not-guilty.
 And possession cases can be quite fact specific.
 So each case is different.

 For more on defending the possession charge, see our page possession of a firearm.

-If the prosecutor lacks enough evidence to prove that the person is “ineligible,” then the verdict is not-guilty.
+If the prosecutor lacks enough evidence to prove that the person is “ineligible” (or a “prohibited person”), then the verdict is not-guilty.
 And if the person does have their civil rights to firearms, they are not ineligible.

-But due to widespread confusion about gun laws, a prosecutor could charge someone despite their having their civil rights restored.
+But due to widespread confusion about gun laws, a prosecutor could charge someone despite their restoration of civil rights.
 An example could be a person with a felony conviction, not on the designated offense list of Minn.
 Stat. §624.712, subd.
 5 “felony crimes of violence.”
 After such a person completes their sentence, their civil rights are automatically back.

 What if the government mistakenly told you that you can legally possess a gun?
 And you take them at their word.
 Is it fair that they then prosecute you for that?
 Of course not.
 So this can be a defense in the right case.